Moctader/Drift_detection_and_Trading_metrics/README.md

 # Stock Price Prediction and Trading Signal Generation using LSTM

-This project demonstrates the use of Long Short-Term Memory (LSTM) neural networks to predict stock prices and generate trading signals based on performance metrics.
+Trading_metric/main.py demonstrates the use of Long Short-Term Memory (LSTM) neural networks to predict stock prices and generate trading signals based on performance metrics.
 The project uses historical stock data for Apple Inc. (AAPL) and includes the following steps:

 1. **Data Preprocessing**: Fetching and cleaning historical stock data.
 2. **LSTM Model Training**: Building and training an LSTM model to predict future stock prices.